Notifiable types of cancer

 The types of cancer that need to be reported are listed in Annex 1 of the Cancer Registration Ordinance (CRO).
 A distinction is made between adult patients on the one hand and children and adolescents on the other.
 Only data on confirmed diagnoses need to be reported (this does not include suspected diagnoses).

-The following types of cancer must be reported in children and adolescents up to 20 years of age
+The following types of cancer must be reported in children and adolescents under 20 years of age.

 |ICD-10 Codes||Notifiable cancers|